adl/hoaf/README.md

 The header is a list of `header-item`s (a `HEADERNAME` followed by some data).
 Except for the "HOA:" item, which should always come first, the items may occur in any order.
 Some `HEADERNAME`s have predefined semantics (and might be mandatory) as specified below.
 This format also makes provision of additional (unspecified) header names to be used.

-Any given `HEADERNAME` should occur at most once, except for `Start:` and `Alias:`.
+Any given `HEADERNAME` should occur at most once, except for `Start:`, `Alias:`, and `properties:`.
 The case of the `HEADERNAME`'s initial is used to specify whether tools may safely ignore a header item they do not support: header items whose name start with an upper-case letter are expected to influence the semantic of the automaton: tools should at least warn about any such `HEADERNAME` they do not understand.
 A `HEADERNAME` whose initial is lowercase may be safely ignored without affecting the semantics.

 Headers items `HOA:`, and `Acceptance:` must always be present.